 The Ferris Bueller’s Day Off script teaches us the importance of subplots and how they can carry separate plot lines that move the same story forward.
 Not to mention they are a perfect opportunity to expand and build on the tone of your film whether it is a drama or comedy.

 Breaking the fourth wall

-One of the more notable characteristics that Ferris Buller’s Day Off is remembered for is its use of breaking the fourth wall.
-While Matthew Broderick’s delivery of every time Ferris breaks the fourth wall breaks great, Hughes’ use of the technique is what makes it so effective.
+One of the more notable characteristics that the Ferris Buller’s Day Off script is remembered for is its use of breaking the fourth wall.
+Matthew Broderick’s monologue delivery while breaking the fourth wall is great, but Hughes’ use of the technique is what makes it so effective.

 Let’s take a look at this scene in which we watch Cameron debate whether or not he should take Ferris’ call to action and play hooky.
 We cut to Ferris explaining Cameron’s behavior and characteristics.

 Hughe’s breaks the fourth wall here to efficiently provide information about Cameron’s character to the audience.
 While this is similar to the function of voice over, the decision to break the fourth wall allows the audience to better connect with Ferris.

 It’s also important to note that throughout the Ferris Bueller’s Day Off screenplay Hughes does not overuse the fourth wall break.
 He reserves it for moments where efficiently provided information is necessary.
 Check out this video by Now You See It to understand what makes a fourth wall break great.